Gizra/drupal-starter/README.md

 To set the Pantheon environment to be pulled from to `LIVE`, execute

-Follow https://pantheon.io/docs/machine-tokens to get a token if you don't have one already.

     ddev auth pantheon [token]
     ddev config pantheon --pantheon-environment=live